Information for employers

 - Click “Start new entry”

-- The entry is divided into 4 tabs: Details, Company/Organization Information, About the Internship, and Job Descriptions.
+- The entry is divided into 4 tabs: Details, Company/Organization Information, About the Internship, and Job Descriptions. (click on the link for the job description template)

 - Click on the menu for “Project” and choose “MITACS BSI Project”.